1. Welcome and Intro

 Here you see that it encourages users to edit the "back-half" (i.e. the slug) on the shortened version of a URL, and, Bitly points out that custom links earn 34% MORE traffic.

-If Permalinks (in the WordPress Dashboard Settings) are not set to use "%postname%", you will not see the "pretty words" ("blog" and "make-urls-earn-seo-value" ), and, the slug will not be editable.
+WordPress Users: If Permalinks in the WordPress Dashboard settings are not set to use "%postname%", you will not see the "pretty words" ("blog" and "make-urls-earn-seo-value" ), and, the slug will not be editable.

 - This SEO tactic is not for previously-written posts.
 Do not update the slugs of existing posts or pages.
 You will learn later that there is a safe method to updating those—but—it is a process.